 The 3D map robots need.

-Too valuable for one company to own.
+Too important for one company to own.

 50,000+ people proved it works